Police say suspected drunk driver tried to switch places with dog

-DENVER (KDVR) — The Springfield Police Department arrested a man on Saturday night who was allegedly driving while intoxicated and got lost.
-When approached by police, officers said the man tried to switch places with his dog who was in the passenger seat.
+DENVER (KDVR) — Colorado police arrested a man on Saturday night who was allegedly driving while intoxicated and got lost.
+When approached by police, officers said the man tried to switch places with his dog, who was in the passenger seat.

-When police stopped the driver and approached, the officer said they watched the driver try to switch places with his dog who was in the passenger seat.
+When police stopped the driver and approached the vehicle, the officer said they watched the driver try to switch places with his dog who was in the passenger seat.

 Police said the man got out of the passenger side of the vehicle and claimed he was not driving.
 The officer said the man showed clear signs of intoxication, and when they asked him about how much alcohol he consumed, the man ran from the officer.